ONLYOFFICE/onlyoffice-nextcloud/README.md

 The app will create an item in the `new` (+) menu to create **Document**, **Spreadsheet**, **Presentation**.
 It will also create a new **Open in ONLYOFFICE** menu option within the document library for Office documents.
 This allows multiple users to collaborate in real time and to save back those changes to ownCloud/Nextcloud.

+You can also use our **[Docker installation](https://github.com/ONLYOFFICE/docker-onlyoffice-owncloud)** to get installed and configured Document Server and ownCloud installation with a couple of commands.

 ## Installing ONLYOFFICE Document Server